HIPAA Compliance Checklist for 2025

 - A digital repository is now essential, not optional, for scaling organizations.

-A contract repository tool is a cloud-based system used to store, organize, track, and manage business contracts in a secure digital environment.
+A contract repository tool is a cloud-based system that stores, organizes, tracks, and manages business contracts in a secure digital environment.

 Unlike shared drives, spreadsheets, or manual filing systems, a digital contract repository centralizes all agreements in one searchable database with full audit trails, permissions, and version history.